Windsor Essex Regional Community Safety and Well-Being Plan

-The City of Windsor and the municipalities of the County of Essex, in partnership with agencies and organizations from many sectors, are developing a plan to support the safety and well-being of communities within Windsor and Essex County.
+The City of Windsor and the municipalities of the County of Essex, in partnership with agencies and organizations from many sectors, have developed a plan to support the safety and well-being of communities within Windsor and Essex County.

-A Regional Community Safety and Well-Being (CSWB) Plan is being created that seeks to understand, respect and support the community contexts of each partner municipality.
-Community Safety and Well-Being plans recognize that complex social issues cannot be addressed in isolation or solely on an incident basis.
+The Plan seeks to understand, respect and support the community contexts of each partner municipality by using principles that align with the provincial community safety and well-being (CSWB) planning framework.
+These types of plans recognize that complex social issues cannot be addressed in isolation or solely on an incident-response basis.
 Instead, CSWB planning strives, through collaboration and consultation, to leverage existing strengths, resources and best practices to establish proactive approaches to counter identified local risks.

-Ultimately, the goal of the plan is to create a community where everyone feels safe; has a sense of belonging, equitable access to services and opportunities; and can have their needs met across Windsor and Essex County.
+Ultimately, the goal of the Plan is to create a community where everyone feels safe, has a sense of belonging, has access to services and opportunities, and can have their needs met across Windsor and the County of Essex..

-The Community Safety and Well-Being Plan has a range of benefits for local agencies, organizations, frontline service providers and residents, including:
+The Ministry of the Solicitor General has identified a range of benefits for local agencies, organizations, frontline service providers and residents, related to CSWB planning efforts, including:

 - Enhanced communication and collaboration among agencies and organizations